merlinofcha0s/les-castors/readme.md

 ### Webservice test (Arquillian)

-For running webservice test you have to get wildfly and fill the jboss.home property in the castor-ws pom.
+In order to run the webservice test you have to get wildfly and fill the jboss.home property in the castor-ws pom.

 ### Selenium test

-For running selenium test you have to deploy the application (webservice + webapp) on wildlfy.
-For that you can deploy through and IDE (Eclipse or IntelliJ) or manually I haven't set up the automatic deployment through maven on dev env
+ In order to run the selenium test you have to deploy the application (webservice + webapp) on Wildlfy.
+For that you can deploy by means of an IDE (Eclipse or IntelliJ) or manually.
+I haven't set up the automatic deployment through maven on dev env.

 ### Launch test